Perspective | The Supreme Court used to be openly political. It traded partisanship for power.

 Only when voters came to believe that the justices had exceeded the judicial branch’s authority did the court become a target for reform.
 Critics came from across the political spectrum — states’ rights Jeffersonians in the 1820s, Republicans in the late 1850s, Democrats in the 1860s — and featured a wide range of proposals, including requiring supermajorities in cases involving the states, altering the number of justices, reorganizing circuits and especially stripping the courts of jurisdiction over certain types of disputes.
 Each of these moments also featured public outcry against a court exceeding its proper authority, rather than a broad critique of justices as political actors.
 In the debates about court reform in the 1860s, for example, no one mentioned that Chief Justice Salmon Chase was openly attempting to capture the Democratic presidential nomination.
 Chase’s politics and judicial authority weren’t thought to be in conflict.

 But by the late 19th century, this configuration started to change.
-Congress increasingly granted the court more authority by adding federal question jurisdiction, eliminating circuit riding and giving justices the power of certiorari — the ability to determine their own docket.
+Congress increasingly granted the court more authority by adding jurisdiction over civil suits arising from questions of federal law or the Constitution, eliminating circuit riding and giving justices the power of certiorari — the ability to determine their own docket.
 Bolstered by a friendly political atmosphere, the court began to seize even greater authority, although not without some resistance.
 Key to that transformation was former president William Howard Taft, now serving as chief justice, who used his political acumen to secure a robust expansion of judicial power in the Judiciary Act of 1925.

 At the same time, judges — and lawyers more generally — had begun to promote the idea that the law existed outside of politics, insisting on uniform codes of conduct and ethics.
 This new apolitical posture did not create an end to justices’ political activity, but it did change the relationship between politics, public trust and judicial authority.

 Over the past 75 years, the court’s insistence that it operates “outside politics” has increased; justices no longer join the court from partisan political positions, instead primarily arriving through the ranks of federal circuit courts.
-Not since Arthur Goldberg’s nomination in 1962 has a president selected a sitting politician; all eight justices today came to the court from the federal appeals bench.
+Not since Arthur Goldberg’s nomination in 1962 has a president selected a sitting politician.
 Potential justices often try to obscure their ideologies and play up their apolitical qualifications — most famously when Roberts insisted in his 2005 confirmation hearing that justices are mere “umpires” calling “balls and strikes.”

 Meanwhile, Congress has continued to expand judicial power both in granting constitutional authority and administrative capacity.
 Lawmakers and presidents punt on thorny political issues, publicly declaring that the courts should decide.
 And by playing up the “umpire” posture of the court, Roberts and his colleagues have ingrained this power in a way that makes congressional reform by either party seem politically motivated.

 All of this gives a false impression that the court has always held public trust by operating outside of politics, especially as today’s partisans accuse one another of sullying the judiciary with electoral concerns.
 But the court spent more than a century as a partisan creature, one with far less power than it has today.
-Maybe in our era of intense polarization, Americans will once again come to accept a more political court — and start to demand that Congress take back some of the constitutional authority it hasyielded to the judicial branch.
+Maybe in our era of intense polarization, Americans will once again come to accept a more political court — and start to demand that Congress take back some of the constitutional authority it has yielded to the judicial branch.

 Twitter: @rachelshelden